WNS (NYSE:WNS) Sees Large Volume Increase

-WNS (Holdings) Limited (NYSE:WNS – Get Rating) saw unusually-strong trading volume on Friday .
-Approximately 198,831 shares were traded during mid-day trading, an increase of 35% from the previous session’s volume of 146,868 shares.The stock last traded at $81.40 and had previously closed at $84.14.
+WNS (Holdings) Limited (NYSE:WNS – Get Rating) saw unusually-strong trading volume on Thursday .
+Approximately 388,448 shares traded hands during mid-day trading, an increase of 125% from the previous session’s volume of 172,920 shares.The stock last traded at $71.45 and had previously closed at $71.59.

-A number of equities research analysts have recently issued reports on the stock.
-Robert W. Baird lifted their price target on shares of WNS from $88.00 to $90.00 and gave the company a “neutral” rating in a research report on Friday, January 20th.
-VNET Group reiterated a “maintains” rating on shares of WNS in a research report on Friday, April 28th.
-StockNews.com initiated coverage on WNS in a report on Thursday, March 16th.
-They issued a “buy” rating for the company.
-TD Securities increased their price objective on shares of WNS from $100.00 to $105.00 and gave the stock an “outperform” rating in a report on Monday, March 27th.
-Finally, Wedbush raised their price objective on WNS from $95.00 to $120.00 and gave the stock an “outperform” rating in a report on Wednesday, March 8th.
-One research analyst has rated the stock with a hold rating and six have assigned a buy rating to the company’s stock.
-According to MarketBeat, the company currently has a consensus rating of “Moderate Buy” and an average price target of $102.78.
+A number of analysts have recently weighed in on WNS shares.
+VNET Group reaffirmed a “maintains” rating on shares of WNS in a research report on Friday, April 28th.
+Robert W. Baird increased their price objective on shares of WNS from $88.00 to $90.00 and gave the company a “neutral” rating in a research report on Friday, January 20th.
+Deutsche Bank Aktiengesellschaft increased their price objective on shares of WNS from $97.00 to $109.00 in a research report on Friday, April 28th.
+Barrington Research increased their price objective on shares of WNS from $97.00 to $108.00 in a research report on Monday, May 1st.
+Finally, Wedbush increased their price objective on shares of WNS from $95.00 to $120.00 and gave the company an “outperform” rating in a research report on Wednesday, March 8th.
+One analyst has rated the stock with a hold rating and six have issued a buy rating to the company.
+According to data from MarketBeat, the stock currently has an average rating of “Moderate Buy” and a consensus target price of $102.78.

 Institutional Trading of WNS